i-e-b/blueballs/README.md

 Regular jumps move exactly a square forwards.
 You must release and re-time jumps to get another.
 Balls have a 0.25 square radius.

+the background image scrolls up as you move forward, down as you move backwards, and horizontally as you turn (in the same visual
+direction: turning left scrolls the background right)

 ## Todo:

-add a position/rotation counter and calculate the texture and palette from that
+* add a position/rotation counter and calculate the texture and palette from that
+* build the object position tables